Pasi-D/advanced-todo-list/README.md

 ## 📝 Advanced TODO List Assignment

 ### Rules:
-- Code should be located in a repository (For instance: GitLab).
+- Code should be located in a repository (For instance: GitLab) ✅
-- Implement the project using React.js (Frontend) and Node.js | Express (Backend).
+- Implement the project using React.js (Frontend) and Node.js | Express (Backend). ✅
-- Use TypeScript for both frontend and backend.
+- Use TypeScript for both frontend and backend. ✅
-- Feel free to use any state management library or additional packages.
+- Feel free to use any state management library or additional packages. ✅
-- Design your own UI/UX.
+- Design your own UI/UX. ✅
-- Demonstrate and reveal all your knowledge in project implementation.
+- Demonstrate and reveal all your knowledge in project implementation. ✅
 - Code should follow best practices and include unit tests.

 ### Frontend (React.js + TypeScript)